kailash-manasarovar/statement/docs/timeline/2024/december.md

 ![winston 3](../../content/images/fake-accounts/winston-like-3.JPG)

-- I continue to be completely alone against thousands.
+- I feel like I'm fighting a raging battle, all on my own, against thousands of perverts and their handmaidens.
-- It seems many many people would like me silenced.
+- It seems that many, many people would like me silenced.
     - Criminal porn gangs from London.
     - Criminal porn gangs from Dénia.
-    - Any supporting the above including the Generalitat de Valencia.
+    - Criminals supporting the above including the Generalitat de Valencia.
-    - Ineffective police in UK and Spain.
+    - Ineffective and corrupt police in the UK and Spain.
     - Misogynists generally.
-    - women's groups who have been told things to discredit me that they believe.
+    - Women's groups and sexual violence organizations who have been told to ignore me.

 ### Where's Toby?